 For the Doctorate, the Institute mandates a minor to encourage a wider interest on the part of the student and to provide a broader basis for the evaluation of the student's capabilities.
 The courses selected to complete the minor should encourage breadth of knowledge.
-It is often the case that the minor is in an area inside of psychology, but outside the student's major program of concentration (i.e., Engineering, Cognition and Brain Science, Cognitive Aging, Industrial/Organizational or Quantitative).
-For example, a student in the Cognition and Brain Science program can minor in Engineering, Industrial/Organizational, Cognitive Aging Psychology, or Quantitative Psychology.
+It is often the case that the minor is in an area inside of psychology, but outside the student's major program of concentration.

-The minor consists of at least six semester hours of work in related courses, selected by the student in consultation with the Advisor and approved by the Graduate Coordinator and the Georgia Tech Office of Graduate Studies.
+The minor consists of at least six semester hours (typically 2, 3-credits classes) of work in related courses, selected by the student in consultation with the Advisor and approved by the Graduate Coordinator and the Georgia Tech Office of Graduate Studies.
 Courses taken for the minor should be at the 6000 level or above.
 Under special circumstances, a single (3-credit or less) 4000 level course may be used to fill the requirement (but only if it is a course offered outside of the School of Psychology).
 Courses that are taken as pass/fail are not eligible to count toward the doctoral minor.
 Courses taken at other Atlanta-area universities, private or public, through the University Center cross-registration may be included in the minor.
 In the case of transfer students, graduate-level courses already taken at another institution may be used to fulfill the requirement, even if they have already been used toward an advanced (graduate) degree at another institution; approval by the Graduate Coordinator is required.